xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/create_img.rst

 In this way, if you need install some additional RPMs into your MN later, you can simply install them by yum.
 Or if you are installing a software on your MN that depends some RPMs from the this disto, those RPMs will be found and installed automatically.

 **[Tips 2]**

+Sometime you can create/modify a osimage definition easily based on the default osimage definition. the general steps can be:

+* lsdef -t osimage -z <os>-<arch>-install-compute   >   <filename>.stanza
+* modify <filename>.stanza depending on your requirement
+* cat <filename>.stanza| mkdef -z

-If need to change osimage name to your favorite name, below statement maybe help:
+For example, if need to change osimage name to your favorite name, below statement maybe helpful:
 ::
     lsdef -t osimage -z rhels6.2-x86_64-install-compute | sed 's/^[^ ]\+:/mycomputeimage:/' | mkdef -z